Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Find Your Lost 401(k)s

-Have you lost track of the 401(k)s you left behind at past employers?
-It may make sense to roll them into your current employer’s plan, or to roll them into a separate IRA separate from your workplace account.
+Have you lost track of the 401(k) plans or accounts you left behind at past employers?
+It may make sense to roll them into your current employer’s plan, or to roll them into an IRA separate from your workplace account.
 You might also want to review and update your portfolio mix, and you might be able to eliminate some fees.

 Know the Maximum Contributions for Retirement Accounts